WolfgangKonen/oekolopoly_v2/README.md

   - `oekolopoly_gui` the necessary files to run the GUI 1.0 (now deprecated) for human-play
 - `agent_list.py` lists of agents used for different investigations
 - `trained agents/` contains a few trained PPO agents with high performance
+- `train.py` trains an agent with the parameters passed to the script (wrappers, DRL algorithm, parameters for reward-shaping etc.)
+- `run_agent_episode.py` runs a trained agent for one episode and prints the results
 - `evaluate.py` evaluates the given list of agents by computing mean and standard deviation of the last evaluation episodes during training.
 The results are saved in a csv-file specified in the last line of code
-- `train.py` trains an agent with the parameters passed to the script (wrappers, DRL algorithm, parameters for reward-shaping etc.)
 - `utils.py` a few functions for convenience
 - `oekolopoly_gui.py` contains the GUI 2.0 for human play.
-- `assets/`: some assets needed for GUI 2.0
+- `assets/` contains some assets needed for GUI 2.0
-- `bin/`: some files needed for GUI 2.0
+- `bin/` contains some files needed for GUI 2.0
 - `Spielanleitung.pdf`: the original game instructions (in German only) of the game Ökolopoly (invented by F. Vester).

 # How to...